Cecilieditlevsen/recipes/README.md

 The project utilizes the following technologies:

-`Next.js` To create a MPA
+`Next.js` To create an MPA

-`GraphQL` To use flexible API's
+`GraphQL` To use flexible APIs

 `Codegen` To generate types from GraphQL schemas

-`Tailwindcss` To facilliate an utility-first and component-based approach
+`Tailwindcss` To facilitate a utility-first and component-based approach

 `TypeScript` To enhance code maintainability and reliability